- How many people are on each program?

 How do I pay or how am I billed for my program?

-Why can’t I bring my cell phone or MP3 player?
+Why can’t I bring my cell phone?

 Do I need to provide my own meals?